nnn911/OVITO_python_modifier_db/README.md

 Collection of python script modifiers for [OVITO Pro](https://www.ovito.org/).
 Each script is designed to be used on a data collection from the graphical user interface using the `python script modifier`.
 The OVITO version used for testing can be found in each individual script.

+## Installation
+To make these modifiers available from the 'Add modification...' dropdown menu the `*.py` files can be copied to `ovito-pro-root-dir/share/ovito/scripts/modifiers/`

 ## AddParticle.py
 - Adds a single particle of type `symbol` (integer or string) at position `x`, `y`, `z` to the data collection.